rajsingh5234/ERP/README.md

 ### Dashboard:

 - The Dashboard page serves as a comprehensive overview of essential business metrics and insights.
-- Provide links for quick navigation to other pages and logout.
+- Includes links for quick navigation to the Products, Orders management and Calendar view pages.
 - **Statistics View:**
-  1. This section contains basic things like sales, users, products and orders.
+  1. This section contains basic things like total number of sales, total user who have ordered products, total number of listed products and total number of orders.
+  2. This statistics data will also get updated whenever their is change in sales, products and orders.
 - **Charts View:**
   1. This section contains data represented using charts.
   2. Contains Sales(static data), Product categories(dynamic data), Users(static data).